insightcrunch/insightcrunch/_posts/2018-12-30-tcs-to-oxford-harvard-transition-guide.md

 ---
 layout: post
-title: "From TCS to Oxford and Harvard - How Indian IT Professionals Make the Transition"
+title: "TCS to Oxford and Harvard: Indian IT Transition"
 page_title: "From TCS to Oxford and Harvard: The Complete Transition Guide for Indian IT Professionals"
 date: 2018-12-30
 categories: ["Industry"]